Top 10 Things to Do in India’s Golden Triangle on a First Visit

 Visit the Jantar Mantar observatory in Jaipur.
 Image: Bigstock

-10. Make an entrance at the Amber Fort
+10. Head for the hilltop Amber Fort

 It’s hard to choose a favourite from the stunning collection of historical monuments, forts, and Mughal mausoleums dotted around India’s Golden Triangle.
 However, the Amber Fort outside Jaipur is right up there — literally.
 One of Rajasthan’s six World Heritage-listed hilltop forts, this ornate former palace offers spectacular views of the surrounding landscape.
 On a sunny day the reflection of the golden walls in the lake below is quite something.
 This is the India of maharajas and magic!

-For more inspiration, visit www.incredibleindia.org.
+For more travel inspiration, visit www.incredibleindia.org.

 Browse our range of India tours and experiences here.